Samlaut Uprising: Economic conditions

 Another cause of growing peasant resentment and unrest would be attributed to the severe exploitation or confiscation of villagers by landowners.
 For instance, in Pailin Province, arable land was bought from the villages and converted into plantations for the expanding fruit industry, dominated by the Chinese and Burmese.
-The Khmer peasants either had to work for them as coolies or were displaced from their homeland.
-In other areas like Andoeuk Hep district, peasants faced harsh conditions due to the unsustainability and unproductivity of the cotton industry – due to high cost of labour and materials in intensive cotton cultivation, peasants cultivated large areas of land with low yields per hectare.
+The Khmer peasants had to work for them as unskilled laborers or were displaced from their homeland.
+In other areas like the Andoeuk Hep district, peasants faced harsh conditions due to the unsustainability and unproductivity of the cotton industry – due to the high cost of labour and materials in intensive cotton cultivation, peasants cultivated large areas of land with low yields per hectare.
 The situation was further exacerbated by the increasing susceptibility to encroaching weeds and insects, greatly decreasing the yields.
 This caused large areas of land to lose their value, many peasants had to find other jobs while facing high indebtedness and landlessness.

-Also, peasant discontent was contributed by the growing domination by the Chinese and other landowners, including Government officials.
-The continual buying and selling of land, due to failed crops, produced increasing impoverishment and a class conflict.
+Peasant discontent was contributed by the growing domination by the Chinese and other landowners, including Government officials.
+The continual buying and selling of land due to failed crops produced increasing impoverishment and a class conflict.
 Centered on rapidly growing fruit plantations, it was a conflict between a ‘rich and enterprising Chinese bourgeoisie which has taken possession of the land, and the alienated, indebted, and already semi-independent village communities.”

-According to Kiernan, it was clear that “corruption, the misuse of military and other authority, and increasing impoverishment, in the Samlaut, Pailin and Andoeuk Hep districts, for example, created a vast reservoir of peasant unrest that lacked only a reasonably sophisticated leadership.
+According to Kiernan, it was clear that “corruption, the misuse of the military and other authority, and increasing impoverishment, in the Samlaut, Pailin and Andoeuk Hep districts, for example, created a vast reservoir of peasant unrest that lacked only a reasonably sophisticated leadership.
 By early 1967, that leadership had begun to take shape and it provided, as well as a sympathetic and purposeful ideology, the guidance to enable an already disaffected peasantry to carry out a serious and effective rebellion.”

-Khmer Rouge Rebels
+Khmer Rouge rebels

-In the larger scheme of things, it is believed that external forces, namely Vietnamese and Chinese (to a smaller extent) communists played a role in planting the seeds of rural revolt.
-For instance, after 1945, the Vietnamese Communists were active in their Cambodian oriented efforts, sending cadres into the country to encourage, encadred and attempt to establish Communist hegemony over the movement for independence.
+Vietnamese and Chinese communists played a small role in planting the seeds of rural revolt.
+For instance, after 1945, the Vietnamese Communists were active in their Cambodian oriented efforts, sending cadres into the country to encourage, encadred and attempt to establish Communist hegemony over the independence movement.
 In September 1960, the Communist Party of Kampuchea (CPK) was founded.

 The rebellion was not simply a result of plotting by the radical left, though small pro-communist groups had been established in Battambang for years.
-CPK agitators like Khieu Samphan did play a part in fanning peasant discontent, but they were aided by widespread resentment at falling crop prices, bankruptcy, and the high-handed behavior of the military.
+CPK agitators like Khieu Samphan did play a part in fanning peasant discontent.
+They were aided by widespread resentment at falling crop prices, bankruptcy, and military actions.